DatabaseTB-500 / TB4

 Half-life

-No formal published pharmacokinetic study for either TB4 or TB-500.
+No formal published pharmacokinetic study for either TB4 or TB-500 by any route.
 Approximately 1 to 3 hours estimated based on preclinical models.

 WADA status